satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 public interface child extend Parent
 {
 }

-In the abov scenario, child interface doesn't have any abstract methods. child having access for Parent class abstract method hence child is also functional interface
+In the abov scenario, child interface doesn't have any abstract methods. child having access for Parent class abstract method hence child is also functional interface.

 Ex: 4 (This is valid functional intercase)
 @FunctionalInterface